seanpmaxwell/jet-schema/README.md

   - The second is a custom clone function if you don't want to use the built-in function which uses `structuredClone` (I like to use `lodash.cloneDeep`).
 <br/>

-When setting up **jet-schema** for the first time, usually what I do is create two files under my `util/` folder: `schema.ts` and `validators.ts`.
+> When setting up **jet-schema** for the first time, usually what I do is create two files under my `util/` folder: `schema.ts` and `validators.ts`.
 In `schema.ts` I'll import and call the `jet-schema` function then apply any frequently used validator-function/default-value combinations I have and a clone-function.
-If you don't want to go through this step you can import the `schema` function directly from `jet-schema`.
+If you don't want to go through this step, you can import the `schema` function directly from `jet-schema`.

 ```typescript
 // "util/validators.ts"